alkotas-co/alkotas-co/README.md

-Good design is innovative.
+Good design is innovative.\n
-Good design makes a product useful.
+Good design makes a product useful.\n
-Good design is aesthetic.
+Good design is aesthetic.\n
-Good design helps a product to be understood.
+Good design helps a product to be understood.\n
-Good design is unobtrusive.
+Good design is unobtrusive.\n
-Good design is honest.
+Good design is honest.\n
-Good design is thorough to the last detail.
+Good design is thorough to the last detail.\n
-Good design is concerned with the environment.
+Good design is concerned with the environment.\n
-Good design is as little design as possible.
+Good design is as little design as possible.\n